-It’s been some time since we caught-up with Nate and Colleen Roby on the JCVB blog in an official capacity.
-It’s actually been 3 years, almost to the day.
+It’s been some time since we caught-up with Colleen Roby on the JCVB blog in an official capacity.
+It’s actually been three years, almost to the day.
 I would like to say I planned it that way, but I’d be lying.
 You might have heard most restaurants fail in the first year, which isn’t, it turns out, statistically true.
 What is true is that starting and maintaining any small-business is a labor of love; restaurants that make it past their first few years do usually continue to succeed.
 Simple Twist isn’t just succeeding, it’s thriving.
-In the 3 years since I filmed this video, Nate and Colleen Roby have opened 2 more Simple Twist locations in Johnston County as well as a tap room and bottle shop… with no plans to slow down anytime soon.
+In the three years since I filmed this video, Colleen Roby has opened two more Simple Twist locations in Johnston County… with no plans to slow down anytime soon.

 Success isn’t just measured in the reds and greens of your business ledger; it’s in the impact you have on the communities you operate in.
 At the JCVB we think of Simple Twist in terms of visitors to the area – do tourist have locally-owned, unique, chef-driven establishments to dine in?
 But these establishments, of which there are many in JoCo, predominately serve a local clientele.
 And residents appreciate farm fresh, everybody-knows-your-name restaurants just as much as visitors do.
-This year the Robys were honored as Smithfield’s 2017 Main Street Champion at the North Carolina Main Street Annual Awards Ceremony in Clayton.
-The Robys were selected by the Downtown Smithfield Development Corporation for this special recognition in appreciation of their investment in Downtown Smithfield.
+This year Colleen was honored as Smithfield’s 2017 Main Street Champion at the North Carolina Main Street Annual Awards Ceremony in Clayton.
+Simple Twist was selected by the Downtown Smithfield Development Corporation for this special recognition in appreciation of the investment in Downtown Smithfield.
 Established in 2000 as part of North Carolina Main Street’s 20th anniversary celebration, the Main Street Champion designation acknowledges the extraordinary efforts of those persons who have played pivotal roles in the revitalization of their downtowns.

-That “pivotal roles in the revitalization of downtowns” part is something that you’ll notice when talking to Nate and Colleen about the future of Simple Twist.
-It’s something they’re very passionate about and a role they don’t take lightly.
-For example, the picture below is from the recent, first annual River Rat Regatta, a homemade boat challenge held on the Neuse River in Smithfield.
-Nate and his daughter participated!
+That “pivotal roles in the revitalization of downtowns” part is something that you’ll notice when talking to Colleen about the future of Simple Twist.
+It’s something she is very passionate about and a role she doesn't take lightly.

-In recommending the Robys for their Mainstreet honor, the Downtown Smithfield Development Corporation said the following: "Brought on by a simple twist of fate, are words that you'll find on the wall of Simple Twist, a restaurant known for its creative farm to table food.
-It was a twist of fate when owners Nate and Colleen Roby opened their Downtown Smithfield location, the business' second, in May 2015.
-The two quickly became Downtown Smithfield champions, embracing the community, recognizing its potential, eager to participate in promotions and helping establish Smithfield's reputation as a destination for dining…”
+In recommending the Simple Twist for the Mainstreet honor, the Downtown Smithfield Development Corporation said the following: "Brought on by a simple twist of fate, are words that you'll find on the wall of Simple Twist, a restaurant known for its creative farm to table food.
+It was a twist of fate when Colleen Roby opened the Downtown Smithfield location, the business' second, in May 2015.
+Colleen quickly became a Downtown Smithfield champion, embracing the community, recognizing its potential, eager to participate in promotions and helping establish Smithfield's reputation as a destination for dining…”

-I used to work in the restaurant industry so I know just enough to know how much work goes into a restaurant every day, not to mention 3 and a tap room.
-But Nate’s not done, he working on building their catering business, the above-mentioned brewery, maybe a fine dining establishment at some point down the road, and maybe more locations if it feels right.
-He makes sure to point out that he’s envisioning all this right here in Johnston County; he and Colleen don’t plan to leave the JoCo communities that have been so good to them and to Simple Twist.
+I used to work in the restaurant industry so I know just enough to know how much work goes into a restaurant every day, not to mention three.
+But Colleen’s not done, she's working on building their catering business, a coffee-shop, maybe a fine dining establishment at some point down the road, and maybe more locations if it feels right.
+She makes sure to point out that she’s envisioning all this right here in Johnston County; Colleen doesn't plan to leave the JoCo communities that have been so good to Simple Twist.

-“When we first opened Simple Twist in the 40/42 area,” Nate mentions their first location in Garner that’s about to get a big upgrade, “I had what I considered a reasonable business plan and a background in restaurant management and cooking, but none of this has been what we thought it would be.
+“When I first opened Simple Twist in the 40/42 area,” she mentions the first location in Garner that’s about to get a big upgrade, “I had what I considered a reasonable business plan and a background in restaurant management and cooking, but none of this has been what we thought it would be.
 The sales volume, the growth, it’s been great but it’s been a lot.”

-I’d like to thank Nate and Colleen for taking the time to sit down with me.
-I’d also like to thank them for creating Twisted Guacamole (Nate got the idea from a cobb salad – true story).
+I’d like to thank Colleen for taking the time to sit down with me.
+I’d also like to thank them for creating Twisted Guacamole.
 If travels bring you near Exit 95 off I-95 or Exit 312 off I-40 then you’re really close to a Simple Twist and an unforgettable dining experience.